ThirdPath

 • Carefully define emergencies.
 Think ahead about what challenges could arise.
 Clearly define emergencies to avoid everything becoming one.

-• Plan ways to totally disengage from work.
+• Plan ways to fully disengage from work.
 Avoid the “I’ll just get this one thing done” trap.
 If you can’t disengage for the whole vacation, set a firm goal to at least disengage for part of your vacation.

 • Pre-schedule “check in” calls.
 Set up meetings or calls to review the work you have delegated to others the second or third day of your return.